-The Sellers next argue that the policy covers the Cadillac as an “additional automobile.”
+The Sellers next argues that the policy covers the Cadillac as an “additional automobile.”
 They claim that Mrs. Collison acquired an ownership interest in the Cadillac vehicle under Arizona’s community property laws.

 In Arizona, the status of the property as community or separate is established at the time of marriage.
 Assets which are the separate property of one spouse before the marriage retain that character after the marriage.
 However, this can be altered by agreement between the spouses, or by a gift of one to the other.

 Mr. Collison testified that he considered the Cadillac to belong to both himself and Evelyn after the marriage.
 Mrs. Collison testified that the couple invested some $400 of community property in repairs to the Chrysler.

 The Court ruled that there was a factual question as to whether Mr. Collison’s Cadillac stayed separate goods or became community property.
 A motion for summary judgment does not resolve factual issues.
 Since a genuine issue was raised, the Court found that it was an error for the lower court to grant summary judgment to Allstate.

 The Court of Appeals reversed the judgment below.

 If you have questions about damage by community property vehicle in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.